 June is a low season for any theme park in Japan, as it is tsuyu (梅雨), the season of rain.
 Indeed, when we went on last Friday, it turned out to be a relatively wet day with intermittent rain and ominous grey skies.
-But it was also likely due to the rain that the crowds lessened, and we could actually take almost all of the Universal Studios rides without Express Pass.
+But it was also likely due to the rain that lessened the crowds, and we could actually take almost all of the Universal Studios rides without Express Pass.
 Yes, we actually did it.
 Though sadly, I couldn’t film anything because of the rain.
-Most people seem to warn against buying the ridiculously overpriced Express Pass, but it seems that the rain has chased away most potential visitors, so our maximum waiting time for the rides was only about 1 hour.
+Most people seem to warn against buying the ridiculously overpriced Express Pass despite commenting that popular rides can take up several hours of wait.
+But as fate would have it (I thank my lucky stars), the rain likely chased away most potential visitors, making our maximum waiting time for the rides only about 1 hour.
 So in a sense, the rain saved us.